fsuri/Basil_SOSP21_artifact/README.md

 - Use any of the provided configs under /experiments/<Figures>.
 Make sure to use the binary code from branches TXHotstuff/TxBFTSmart if you are running any of those configs
 - To confirm that we indeed report the max throughput you can modify the num_clients fields on the baseline configs..
 One can put multiple [a,b,c] which will run multiple experiments and output the results in a plot.

+   Explain how to vary experiment length.
+How to vary number of clients (total, threads).
+How to run multiple experiments in one go ([] operator) to confirm peaks.

+   After the expeirment is complete, the scripts will generate an output folder at your specified base_local_exp_directory.
+Each folder is timestamped: Go deeper into the folders (total of 3 timestamped folders) until you enter /out.
+Look for the stats.json file.
+Throughput measurements will be under: aggregate/combined/tput (or run-stats/combined /tput if you run multiple experiments for error bars) Latency will be under: aggregate/combined /mean  On the control machine looking at stats is necessary
+  On your local machine, you can also look at output Plots: go to /plots/tput-clients.png and /plots/lat-tput.png to look at the data points directly. currently it shows the number of total client processes on the x axis, not total number of client threads.

+   Explain all experiments:
+   - What numbers are expected, and how to read them. (tput_s_honest)
+   - mention to just use the 90-2 for failures as representative if you dont want to run all
+   - same for batching
+   - same for reads peaks